ceeghee/nodejs-typeorm-rest-server/README.md

 - **Lightweight**
     - Very little dependencies to get started, other dependencies can be added depending on your preference.
 - **Middlewares andvance Routing**
-    - Basic Authentication and Validation Middlewares comes pre-configured with their respective API's
+    - Basic Authentication and Validation Middlewares come pre-configured with their respective Routers
 - **Other TypeORM features**
     - Since the Project uses TypeORM, you get access to other TypeORM features.